Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition: Introduction

-Inspired by those prior arts, we introduce a new modeling framework -- Semi-parametric TEnser FActor (STEFA) model -- to leverage the auxiliary information provided by mode-wise covariates.
-STEFA captures practically important situations in which the observed tensor $\calY$ has an intrinsic low rank structure and the structure is partially explainable by some relevant covariate $\bX_m$ of the $m$-th mode.
-The model is semi-parametric because it still allows covariate-free low-rank factors as in \eqref{eqn:tensor-factor-model-0}.
+Inspired by those prior arts, we introduce a new modeling framework -- Semi-parametric TEnser Factor Analysis (STEFA) model -- to leverage the auxiliary information provided by mode-wise covariates.
+STEFA captures practically important situations in which the observed tensor $\calY$ has an intrinsic low rank structure and the structure in $m$-th mode is {\em partially} explainable by some relevant covariate $\bX_m$.
+The model is semi-parametric in the sense that it still allows covariate-free low-rank factors as in \eqref{eqn:tensor-factor-model-0}.
 In the special case when $\bX_m$'s are unavailable, STEFA reduces to the classical tensor factor model \eqref{eqn:tensor-factor-model-0}.
-As to be shown in Section~\ref{sec:appl}, with auxiliary covariates, our STEFA model outperforms the vanilla tensor factor model.
-The auxiliary information of $\bX_m$ not only improves the performances of estimating latent factors but also enables prediction on new input covariates, which is an essential difference between our proposed framework and the existing tensor decomposition literature \citep{richard2014statistical,zhang2018tensor,zhang2019optimal,cai2019nonconvex,sun2017provable,wang2018learning,zhou2020partially}.
-Indeed, unlike those tensor SVD or PCA models where estimating the latent factors usually only acts as dimension reduction, STEFA can utilize those estimates for prediction with new observed covariates.
+As to be shown in Section~\ref{sec:appl}, with auxiliary covariates, our STEFA model can outperform the vanilla tensor factor model in many scenarios.
+The auxiliary information of $\bX_m$ not only improves the performances of estimating latent factors but also enables prediction on new input covariates, which is an essential difference between our proposed framework and the existing tensor decomposition literature \citep{richard2014statistical,zhang2018tensor,zhang2019optimal,cai2019nonconvex,sun2017provable,wang2018learning,zhou2021partially}.
+Indeed, unlike those tensor SVD or PCA models where estimating the latent factors usually only acts as the proxy of dimension reduction, STEFA utilizes those estimators for prediction with new observed covariates.
+Another popular way of incorporating auxiliary covariates information is to couple tensors and matrix covariates together for joint factorization \citep{acar2011all,song2019tensor}.
+Such method assumes that the covariate matrix and tensor share the same loading matrix along one mode.
+Our method is different in that auxiliary covariates can partially predict loading matrices through nonparametric function approximation. \cite{hao2019sparse} also used additive model in nonparametric tensor regression.
+But those authors dealt with tensor predictors and scalar responses, rather than a tensor of responses.